NL33/electron-git/z-next.md

 -temp measure:
     -turn this off unles people have the chrome option turned on.
     -then, give people instructions about it.
+-other idea: chrome extension to get the info then send it to the app.

 - Right now, searching chrome tabs is turned off, as is the favicon. because of issue of whether use has to turn on javascript from Apple Events.
 If this changes, change the following:
   - search box: put back in search chrome tabs